-Students in the Weston School District, which boasts the second-highest median household income in this study, have plenty of opportunities to explore the natural world should they develop an interest in biology.
-Devil’s Den Nature Preserve is right next door, and the beaches of Sherwood Island State Park lie less than 10 miles to the south.
+Students in the Darien School District, which boasts the second-highest median household income in this study, have plenty of opportunities to explore the natural world in this coastal town that is also only 37 miles from New York.

 Delaware — Appoquinimink School District

 Don’t worry, spelling “Appoquinimink” correctly probably isn’t a requirement for your child to attend school in this district.
 But, with a median household income north of six figures, most of the local residents can likely afford an English tutor, anyway.